 While the specific traditions and customs of Christmas markets may vary from country to country, their overall purpose remains the same: to provide a joyful and lively gathering place where people can celebrate the holiday season, shop for gifts, and get into the mood and spirit of Christmas.

-So, here are some of the best such markets where you can experience this delightful spectacle that takes place during the festive season.
+So, here are some of the best markets where you can experience spectacles that take place during the festive season.

 Wiener Christkindlmarkt in Vienna, Austria